chenxuecon/chenxuecon.github.io/_pages/Research.md

 Working Papers
 1. Non-parametric bounds on quantiles under monotonicity assumptions: an application on the return to language skills among Hispanics in U.S
 2. The Economic return to English skills in China: a non-parametric bound approach
+3. Social Interactions and Cognitive Function among Older Adults in China
-3. Positive Externalities: Do Gasoline Taxes Help Reduce Car Fatalities in US? with [Xiao Liu](https://econxiaoliu.weebly.com/)
+4. Positive Externalities: Do Gasoline Taxes Help Reduce Car Fatalities in US? with [Xiao Liu](https://econxiaoliu.weebly.com/)